-Moving forward, the Alliance is focused on elevating feminist voices, from grass-roots organizations working on the care economy; supporting knowledge production and data generation; and facilitating bilateral and multilateral cooperation to promote care work as a priority for gender equality and achieving the 2030 Agenda for Sustainable Development.
-The Alliance is committed to supporting legal and policy reforms that promote more equitable sharing of unpaid care work across society and advocating investments at scale to create and implement comprehensive care systems across the globe.
+Membership: 78 organizations have joined the alliance to date They represent national and local governments, international or-Moving forward, the Alliance is focused on elevating feminist voicganizations, private and philanthropic entities, and civil society es, from grass-roots organizations working on the care economy; groups, including grass-roots women's organizations, caregivers, supporting knowledge production and data generation; and faciltrade unions and youth. itating bilateral and multilateral cooperation to promote care work as a priority for gender equality and achieving the 2030 Agenda Activities to date: Since its creation, in July 2021, the Alliance has for Sustainable Development.
+The Alliance is committed to suptaken concrete steps to define its governance model, create comporting legal and policy reforms that promote more equitable munities of practice for exchanging ideas and amplify the visibility sharing of unpaid care work across society and advocating investof the care economy in multilateral fora.
+In 2022, global exchanges ments at scale to create and implement comprehensive care syson experiences with recognizing care as a right took place, includ- tems across the globe.